Ciara is a partner with special focus on Family Law and contentious matters and is the Firm’s Managing Partner.

 B.A.
 (Hons)(Psychology) University College Dublin

-Member of the Family Lawyers Association and Dublin Solicitors Bar Association.
+Member of the Family Lawyers Association, the Dublin Solicitors Bar Association and the International Academy of Family Lawyers (European Chapter).